fmakawa/docker-web-ui/README.md

 ![The Docker Web container in the UI](/docs/images/docker_container.png)

 ## Roadmap (Not in order of importance or implementation date)
-- (Immediately) add logic to prevent removal of the docker-web-ui container.
-It will still be shown as it is part of the systems management data set.
 - adjust error handling pages
 - container CPU usage and performance metrics and graphs
 - backwards compatability with older versions of docker